Privacy Policy

 ACCESS-Allocated Resources: Resources provided by Resource Providers to the ACCESS Community and with access managed via the ACCESS allocations process.

-Authorized Third Parties: In the context of this policy, persons or organizations who may be granted access to information that otherwise would not be shared under this policy.
+Authorized Third Parties: In the context of this policy, persons or organizations who may be granted access to information that would otherwise not be shared under this policy.
 Authorization may be granted on legal grounds, such as through Freedom of Information Act (FOIA) requests, or as part of academic research studies approved by an Institutional Review Board (IRB).

-4 Information ACCESS Collects
+4. Information ACCESS Collects

-• Usage Information.
-Information about access to and use of ACCESS services and ACCESS-allocated resources (e.g., system logs, resource accounting data) by individuals from the ACCESS community are recorded in order to measure resource use, improve operations, provide reports to stakeholders, and understand the value of the services and resources.
+• Usage Information: Information about access to and use of ACCESS services and ACCESS-allocated resources (e.g., system logs, resource accounting data) by individuals from the ACCESS community are recorded in order to measure resource use, improve operations, provide reports to stakeholders, and understand the value of the services and resources.

 4.1 User Profiles